Thinking tools made operational.

 Roadmap item.
 Until the matrix is implemented, every state transition requires operator confirmation.
 The default is safe but verbose.
 See the roadmap under long-term items.

-The thesis Inquiry exists to test: given an identical task, a smaller model running Inquiry outperforms a frontier model freestyling.
-The evidence lives in a metrics.yaml dataset that doesn't fully exist yet — the reproducibility score sits at 2/10 until 30 clean cycles and a multi-target test matrix land.
+The thesis Inquiry exists to test is philosophical and methodological: AI-assisted software work improves when questioning, decomposition, verification, and evolutionary learning are turned into operational method.
+The evidence lives in a metrics.yaml dataset that doesn't fully exist yet — the reproducibility score sits at 2/10 until 30 clean cycles and a multi-host test matrix land.
 See the historical bootstrap thesis, APE builds APE →.

 Go deeper